Ishitasinha7089/pokedex-vue3/README.md

 # pokedex-vue3
-Pokédex using Vuejs3 ans Poké api
+Pokédex using Vuejs3 and Poké api